Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 ### Extra information

 Sometimes, an address is not enough.
 You must add extra information in the *Addresszusatz* field.
 This helps delivery people find your apartment.
+You might need it for your *[[Anmeldung]]*

 - **Entrance**
     Some buildings have multiple entrances.
 It can be hard to find your apartment.